-where Workgroup_name is the workgroup name to which the source belongs.
+- Workgroup: Workgroup_name - where Workgroup name is the workgroup name to which the source belongs. - Domain: Domain name - where Domain_name is the domain name to which the source belongs.

-• Domain: Domain_name

 NOTE: An incremental replication is not required if you change the domain or workgroup name at Test Cutover.